Herculesules G is a beautiful homozygous black () revised PRE Andalusian

 Although Hercules has had lots of training in both dressage and reining and was shown in 2005, he is retired from the show ring and will only be used as a pleasure horse and a breeding stallion.
 Hercules is not available for stud to outside mares so, if you are interested in one of his babies, please .

-Hercules was bred at the Marques de Velilla stud farm in Spain and born and raised at Gloriosa Farms in Celina, Texas.
+Hercules was bred at the Marques de Velilla stud farm in Spain, exported in-utero, and born and raised at Gloriosa Farms in Celina, Texas.